 “The goal is to grow a new industry in Finland based on hydrogen and P2X products, which supports the renewal of the manufacturing industry and grows technology companies in the field into internationally leading suppliers.

 “Achieving the goal also requires investments in electricity and hydrogen transmission networks, which must be developed in a sustainable way in terms of land use and regions, aiming for the most efficient utilization of electricity, hydrogen and its production by-products, such as heat and oxygen.”

 The government also says that it will speed up the use of hydrogen in industry, transport and balancing electricity networks.

 Under a Carbon Contracts for Difference (CCfD) scheme, end users would be paid a guaranteed amount by governments for avoiding CO2 emissions.
-This would consist of savings made by not paying a carbon price under the ETS, plus a top-up subsidy to reach the “strike price” agreed in the CCfD.

 Essentially, this would enable green hydrogen to be available to the market at the same price as grey hydrogen produced from unabated methane.